 steps_to_take_forensic_psychologist

-Step 1: Is this the career for me?
+Step 1: Is This the Career For Me?

-Step 2: Bachelor's degree in psychology
+Step 2: Bachelor's Degree

-Step 3: Graduate degrees in Forensic Psychology
+Step 3: Graduate Degrees

 When you start looking at graduate schools, you should seek out programs that bestow specific degrees in forensic psychology.
 However, there are many programs that only offer degrees in clinical psychology.
 These programs will prepare you for your eventual career, but you may need to add a post-doctorate certification after you've completed your PhD.
 Some specific courses you might take in graduate school include courses such as: